whalesunGC/42Piscine/README.md

 -Decided to work from home today instead of going down to campus.
 -Better get a mid Piscine reset sooner than later.
 -Did as much of my overdue chores/tasks/projects as I can.
--Will focus on clearing the backlog C01 today and trying our the mini-minonette program locally.
+-Will focus on clearing the backlog C00 today and trying our the mini-minonette program locally.

+**Day 16 WK02**
+Clock in time: 0830hrs
+Clock out time: hrs

+-Cont'd with C00 ex05, plans for yesterday fell thru.